 Can the Republicans do something about it?

-If they've got 200 million dollars plus flooding into the state, you can only buy so much TV and radio.
+Well, goodness knows if they've got $200 million plus flooding into the state, you can only buy so much TV and radio.

 I would surely hope they could put some of the effort into securing their ballots this time, which they obviously did not do enough in the presidential election.

-Brad Carver, are steps being taken now that we're good that the drop boxes are gonna be monitored and videotaped.
+Brad Carver, are steps being taken now that the drop boxes are going to be monitored and videotaped?

-Are steps being taken now that there will be enough lawyers at every location, enough poll watchers at every location uh with the insistence that every ballot that's being counted is checked.
+Are steps being taken now that there will be enough lawyers at every location, enough poll watchers at every location, with the insistence that every ballot that's being counted is checked?

 We've got a lot of volunteers from Georgia from all over the state that are extremely concerned about this.

-So we're gonna have the volunteer manpower, and we're certainly going to have the legal backup to do that.
+So, we're going to have the volunteer manpower, and we're certainly going to have the legal backup to do that.

 We've been in political media for a long time.